psychobolt/react-paperjs/README.md

 Props:
 - prepanStyle: Applied styles when view is draggable.
 - panStyle: Applied styles when view is being dragged.
+- onTrigger: Callback when zoom or panning is triggered.
+- onDisable: Callback when zoom or panning is disabled.

 ### PaperRenderer